AAC commish 'vigorously' opposed to P5 protection in CFP - WHIZ News

 SEC Commissioner Greg Sankey, Big 12 Commissioner Bob Bowlsby, Notre Dame AD Jack Swarbrick and Mountain West Commissioner Craig Thompson spent two year crafting the model presented in the summer.

-The group consider various ways to populate a 12-team field, including the five-plus-one that former Pac-12 Commissioner Larry Scott had publicly supported in the past.
+The group considered various ways to populate a 12-team field, including the five-plus-one idea that former Pac-12 Commissioner Larry Scott publicly pushed for when the proposal was first made public.

-Aresco said by not distinguishing between the conferences it forces teams to earn their way into the field.
+Sun Belt Commissioner Keith Gill declined to comment when reached Friday, but in June he responded to Scott’s call for automatic access only for Power Five champions by saying “playoff spots should be earned, not given.”

+“If you are a deserving team, you should have no concerns being left out of the playoff,” Gill said then.

 “It’s not our job to protect them,” he said.